Missouri: Admission as a state in 1821

 Conflicts over slavery exacerbated border tensions among the states and territories.
 From 1838 to 1839, a border dispute with Iowa over the so-called Honey Lands resulted in both states' calling-up of militias along the border.

 With increasing migration, from the 1830s to the 1860s, Missouri's population almost doubled with every decade.
 Most newcomers were American-born and Southern, but many later arrivals were Northern migrants as well as Irish and German immigrants who arrived in the late 1840s and 1850s.
-As a majority were Catholic, they set up their own religious institutions in the state, which had been mostly Protestant.
+A growing Catholic majority established its own institutional infrastructure, altering the religious landscape of the historically Protestant state.
 Many settled in cities, creating a regional and then state network of Catholic churches and schools.
 19th-century German immigrants created the wine industry along the Missouri River and the beer industry in St. Louis.

 While many German immigrants were strongly anti-slavery, many Irish immigrants living in cities were pro-slavery, fearing that liberating African-American slaves would create a glut of unskilled labor, driving wages down.

 Most Missouri farmers practiced subsistence farming before the American Civil War.
 The majority of those who held slaves had fewer than five each.
 Planters, defined by some historians as those holding 20 slaves or more, were concentrated in the counties known as "Little Dixie", in the central part of the state along the Missouri River as well as southeastern Missouri.
 The tensions over slavery chiefly had to do with the future of the state and nation.
 In 1860, enslaved African Americans made up less than 10% of the state's population of 1,182,012.
 In order to control the flooding of farmland and low-lying villages along the Mississippi, the state had completed construction of 140 mi of levees along the river by 1860.